List of blade materials: Carbon steel

-Carbon steel is a popular choice for rough use knives and cheaper options.
+Carbon steel is a popular choice for rough-use knives and cheaper options.
 Carbon steel used to be much tougher, much more durable, and easier to sharpen than stainless steel.
 This is no longer the case since the coming of super-advanced alloy metallurgy such as VG-10 and SG-2 powder steel for example.
-These high-end stainless alloys now have all the benefits including hardness, toughness and the corrosion resistance and passed the limits of Carbon steel.
+These high-end stainless alloys now have all the benefits including hardness, toughness, and corrosion resistance, and passed the limits of Carbon steel.
 Carbon steels lack the chromium content of stainless steel, making them very susceptible to corrosion.

-Carbon steels have less carbon than typical stainless steels do, but it is the main alloy element.
+Carbon steels have less carbon than typical stainless steels, but it is the main alloy element.
 They are more homogeneous than stainless than other high alloy steels, having carbide only in very small inclusions in the iron.
 The bulk material is a little bit harder than standard stainless steel such as St-304 (high-end alloys excluded), allowing them to hold a sharper and more acute edge without bending over in contact with hard materials.
 But they dull by abrasion much quicker, because they lack hard inclusions to take the friction.
-This also makes them quicker to sharpen but less edge resistant.
+This also makes them quicker to sharpen but less edge-resistant.
 The only advantage they now hold over high-end stainless steel alloys is much lower production costs.
 This keeps product prices fairly low.